Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Without knowing whether we're looking at a number or a sequence of ascii characters, we'd have a really hard time writing code and, more importantly, what we write would be very error-prone.

-Without type information, there's nothing stopping us from accidentally passing a boolean to a function that expects a complex user structure.
+[//]: # (Without type information, there's nothing stopping us from accidentally passing a boolean to a function that expects a complex user structure.)

 ### type 5

-We start having to depend constantly on runtime checks to make sure any data our functions receive is valid before trying to process it.
+[//]: # (We start having to depend constantly on runtime checks to make sure any data our functions receive is valid before trying to process it.)

 All modern languages (even ones we may not usually think of being "typed") come with their own built-in types that usually cover, at the very least, floats, strings, lists and objects (or dictionaries).